We are forever friends.

 Axiom 1.2

-is a natural number, if is a natural number.
+is a natural number, then is also a natural number.

-This axiom recursively generates the full natural number system.
+This axiom generates the full natural number system by recursion.

 Axiom 1.3

-is not the successor of any natural numbers.
+is not the successor of any natural number.

 Axiom 1.4